apache/beam/website/www/site/content/en/documentation/sdks/python-machine-learning.md

 ### Multi-model pipelines

 The RunInference API can be composed into multi-model pipelines.
-Multi-model pipelines are useful for A/B testing and for building out ensembles for tokenization, sentence segmentation, part-of-speech tagging, named entity extraction, language detection, coreference resolution, and more.
+Multi-model pipelines can be useful for A/B testing or for building out ensembles that are comprised of models that perform tokenization, sentence segmentation, part-of-speech tagging, named entity extraction, language detection, coreference resolution, and more.

-### Prediction results

-When doing a prediction in Apache Beam, the output `PCollection` includes both the keys of the input examples and the inferences.
-Including both these items in the output allows you to find the input that determined the predictions without returning the full input data.

-For more information, see the [`PredictionResult` documentation](https://github.com/apache/beam/blob/master/sdks/python/apache_beam/ml/inference/base.py#L65).

 ## Modify a pipeline to use an ML model

-To use the RunInference transform, you add a single line of code in your pipeline:
+To use the RunInference transform, add the following code to your pipeline:

 ```
 from apache_beam.ml.inference.base import RunInference